-- Informatica Power Center gives good performance even when working with a large amount of data.
+- Informatica Power Center performs well even when working with a large amount of data.

 - Data Integration is unavailable for MacOS.
-If your business operates using Apple machines then other ETL tools should be used.
+If your business uses Apple machines, other ETL tools should be used.

 - PowerCenter is a heavy software its memory utilization is very high and it even crashes when the required resources are not present.

 - The platform performance with ODBC drivers is comparatively slow and time-consuming.